-UNITED STATES OF AMERICA - STATE OF MINNESOTA MINNESOTA HOUSING FINANCE AGENCY HOMEOWNERSHIP FINANCE BOND, [2023][2024] SERIES [] [(MORTGAGE-BACKED SECURITIES PASS-THROUGH PROGRAM)] [(TAXABLE)] Rate Maturity Date Date of Original Issue CUSIP or registered assigns, the principal sum of

-The Minnesota Housing Finance Agency, a public body corporate and politic organized and existing under the provisions of Minnesota Statutes, Chapter 462A, for value received promises to pay to on the maturity date specified above, with interest thereon from the Date of Original Issue set forth above at the annual rate specified above, computed on the basis of a 360-day year composed of twelve 30-day months, payable on [each January 1 and July 1][the first calendar day of each calendar month], commencing [, ] (the "Interest Payment Dates") to the registered owner hereof as shown on the Bond Register maintained by the Trustee (as hereinafter defined) on the 15th day (whether or not a business day) of the immediately preceding month, subject to the provisions referred to herein with respect to the redemption of principal before maturity.
+\$ No. UNITED STATES OF AMERICA - STATE OF MINNESOTA MINNESOTA HOUSING FINANCE AGENCY HOMEOWNERSHIP FINANCE BOND, [2023][2024] SERIES [] [(MORTGAGE-BACKED SECURITIES PASS-THROUGH PROGRAM)] [(TAXABLE)] Date of Original Issue Rate Maturity Date CUSIP The Minnesota Housing Finance Agency, a public body corporate and politic organized and existing under the provisions of Minnesota Statutes, Chapter 462A, for value received promises to pay to CEDE & CO. or registered assigns, the principal sum of DOLLARS on the maturity date specified above, with interest thereon from the Date of Original Issue set forth above at the annual rate specified above, computed on the basis of a 360-day year composed of twelve 30-day months, payable on [each January 1 and July 1][the first calendar day of each calendar month], commencing [, ] (the "Interest Payment Dates") to the registered owner hereof as shown on the Bond Register maintained by the Trustee (as hereinafter defined) on the 15th day (whether or not a business day) of the immediately preceding month, subject to the provisions referred to herein with respect to the redemption of principal before maturity.
 Interest initially will accrue from the Date of Original Issue set forth above to, but excluding, the first Interest Payment Date and thereafter will accrue from each Interest Payment Date to but excluding, the next succeeding Interest Payment Date.
-The interest hereon and, upon presentation and surrender hereof, the principal and any redemption premium with respect to this Series Bond are payable in lawful money of the United States by check or draft, or other agreed means of payment, by Computershare Trust Company, National Association, in Minneapolis, Minnesota, successor Trustee under the Bond Resolution referred to below, or its successor (the "Trustee").
-For the prompt and full payment thereof when due the full faith and credit of the Agency are irrevocably pledged.
-This Series Bond is a general obligation of the Agency, payable out of any of its moneys, assets or revenues, subject to the provisions of resolutions or indentures now or hereafter pledging particular moneys, assets or revenues to particular notes or bonds, or state or federal laws appropriating particular funds for a specified purpose.
-The Agency has no taxing power.
-The State of Minnesota is not liable hereon, and this Series Bond is not a debt of the State.
+The interest hereon and, upon presentation and surrender hereof, the principal and any redemption premium with respect to this Series Bond are payable in lawful money of the United States by check or draft, or other agreed means of payment, by Computershare Trust Company, National Association, in